me-aashish/chat360-assignment/README.md

 ## Few issues present in the system
 - The code structure of the frontend app is not as per industry standard.
 - In the backend codebase, I have written the business logic in the `controller` itself  instead of `service` layer as I have not made `service` and `repository` layer as DB is present.
-- In the production/deployed app, instead of Redis client, I have used the in-memory object itself for the caching as I was facing some errors while deploying Redis client.
+- In the production/deployed app, instead of Redis client, I have used the in-memory object itself for the caching as I was facing some errors while deploying Redis client but it will be present in the cloned project.
 - Also, I have not given much attention to the log_level, log_message, I have generated them randomly, focused more on implementing fucntionalities such as searching, filtering etc.